opendocsg/slw-judgments-backfill/2006_SGHC_175/report.md

 14     The concept between the two marks is similar.
 Whether they relate to the beverage or the place where such beverage is sold and consumed, the idea of coffee is evoked in the minds of the public.

 15     Looking at the three hallmarks of similarity, I agree with the PAR that the two marks in issue are similar.
-It is true that the courts are wary of allowing companies to monopolise words that are either purely descriptive or used in everyday parlance (see: _The Polo/Lauren Co, LP v Shop-In Department Store Pte Ltd_ [2006] 2 SLR 690 at [11]).
+It is true that the courts are wary of allowing companies to monopolise words that are either purely descriptive or used in everyday parlance (see: _The Polo/Lauren Co, LP v Shop-In Department Store Pte Ltd_ <span class="citation">[2006] 2 SLR 690</span> at [11]).
 However, the analysis here is not about the common words “café” and “coffee”.
 We are here concerned about two words invented by the injection of a prefix to them and which, by themselves, have no known meaning in the English language.

 **Whether the goods of both parties are similar**